 How the groups operate

 The territory cooperation groups convene on regular basis to plan local measures that support the management of the wolf.
 Such measures include e.g. communicating about the activity of the group, the local wolf situation and the large carnivore contact person network, which verifies and reports citizens’ sightings of large carnivores to the Tassu observation system, maintained by Natural Resources Institute Finland.
-You can read up on the groups’ activities by going through their meeting memos from year 2017, 2018 and 2019 (in Finnish or Swedish).
+You can read up on the groups’ activities by going through their meeting memos from year 2017 onwards here (in Finnish or Swedish).

 Residents of the territory areas can contact the members of the cooperation group when they have questions or proposals regarding wolf management.
 Contact information for each group can be found here.